 Scarborough Borough Council works closely with local support providers and voluntary organisations in order to share information, and provide a joined up response in order to provide rough sleepers with the assistance that they need.
 Local organisations such as the Rainbow Centre and the Salvation Army provide practical assistance and support for individuals in need.
 Regular checks are undertaken to locate any rough sleepers in order to then offer them help in order to get off the streets.

-What is being doing to help people during the winter months?
+What is being done to help people during the winter months?

 During the winter months, Winterwatch operates in the Borough.
 Out of office hours, if an individual were to find that they were facing a night on the streets, they should approach Scarborough Police Station on Northway.
 An assessment would be undertaken and a night’s bed and breakfast provided.